MScaramuzzi/Soil-Consumption-Ontology/index.md

 The two main classes in this graph are **:Indicator** and **:Place**.
 These two classes subtend the components we want to focus on our domain: measurements and geographical coordinates.

-Starting from the latter of the two, we can see that it was modeled by using the well-known Logical ODP N-ary relation in order to distinguish the various types of locations.
-This instantiation of the pattern has four subclasses represented by **:Nazione**, **:Regione**, **:Provincia**, **:Comune**, which are characterized by a hierarchical feature, determined by the Logical ODP **Transitive Reduction**.
-In particular, it is defined with two properties **:contains** and **:containsDirectly**, the former being transitive.
+Starting from the latter of the two, we have the **:Place** class, characterized by two main subclasses named  **:Geometry**, which is the first eaxmple of the generalization of the ontolgy (as this particular kind of data is not present) and **:AdministrationUnit**.
+The latter has four subclasses represented by **:Nazione**, **:Regione**, **:Provincia**, **:Comune** (characterized by a hierarchical feature, determined by the **Logical ODP Transitive Reduction**.
+In particular, it is defined with two properties **:contains** and **:containsDirectly**, the former being transitive).

 A **:PlaceCode** is associated to a **:Place**, and it can be released by any **:Organization** based on the country (ISTAT for Italy), this class was modeled in such a general way in order to make it independent of the country in which the ontology can be deployed on.
-An important feature of **:Place** is found in its **:Geometry**, which is a broader definition used to describe its geographical features which can vary from latitude and longitude to being a centroid, the specific implementation of this depends on how the **rdfs:Literal** is defined.
+An important feature of **:Place** is found in its **:Geometry**, which is a broader definition used to describe its geographical features which can vary from latitude and longitude to being a centroid, the specific implementation of this depends on how the **wkt:geometry** is defined.

-To each **:Place** it is linked one or more **:Collection** of **:Indicator**.
-By using the Logical ODP **Property Chain**, if a **:Collection** is defined by a particular **:CollectionMetric**, the same metric is valid for the **:Indicator**, this feature is not meant to be used in our context, it is to generalize the ontology and facilitate its reuse in other similar domains of interest.
+To each **:Place** are linked one or more (existential) **:Collection** of **:Indicator**.
+Here it possible to witness the use of one **Content ODP**, used to link the two classes mentioned above, by the object properties **:hasMember** and **:isMemberOf** which are the **inverse** of one another.

-**:Indicator** itself is another application of the **N-ary relation** pattern.
+**:Indicator** itself is an application of the **N-ary relation** pattern.
 The rationale behind this choice is that we needed to model a process that involved many classes at the same time.
-Any entity of **:Indicator** is provided with a **:atTime** relation, connected to a **:TimeEntity** that could be either an **:Instant** or a time **:Interval**.
-This design choice was made because we wanted to generalize the concept of time related to a particular indicator.
-As it was explained in the previous paragraph, an indicator is provided with a **:Metric** that represents the general type of measure an indicator is associated with (could be hectares, percentage, square meters etc.).
+Any entity of **:Indicator** is provided with a **:atTime** relation, connected to a **:TimeEntity** that could be either an **:Instant** or a time **:Interval**, where another **Content ODP** is used.
+This design choice was made because we wanted to generalize the concept of time related to a particular indicator, even if the data we used did not include this feature.

+An indicator is provided with a **:Metric** that represents the general type of measure an indicator is associated with, like soil consumption, non-classified soil, inhabitants for hectare and its relative unit of measure (could be hectares, percentage, square meters etc.).
+Something to be taken into account is that these relation are modelled after the **Observation Content Pattern**.

-The **:hasParameter** relation is necessary to equip an indicator with the particular task it is used for (soil consumption, non-classified soil, inhabitants for hectare etc.), thus enabling to instantiate it to any application of the ontology by whomever aims to reuse it.
+The **:hasAssociatedParameter** relation is necessary to equip a **:Metric** with the particular task it is used for, providing further information on what it is describing (e.g. soil consumed at 150 meters from coastal borders) , thus enabling to instantiate it to any application of the ontology by whomever aims to reuse it.

 Lastly, an indicator has :IndicatorValue, which itself is connected with a **:UnitOfMeasure**.
 There is a distinction to be made between **:Metric** and **:UnitOfMeasure** the former represents the general metric associated with an indicator, while the latter represents the particular unit of measure of the value which may be  a multiple or a submultiple of the metric associated with the indicator (if **:Metric** is meters, **:UnitOfMeasure** can be centimeter, kilometers etc.).
 This again, was done in order to provide reusability to the ontology: some applications in very different domains may need different magnitude of a unit of measures.